-Despite the "improved" 3% negative growth in the 2nd quarter and optimism that this is a short-lived recession, we beg to differ.
+Despite the (slight) positive growth of 0.9% in the 3rd quarter and optimism that this is a short-lived recession, we beg to differ.

-The above sharp decline the past 3 quarters is a clear indication that this is a sustained recession (Depression) that we have entered, especially seeing that the decline has mostly been in manufacturing, which is critical to a healthy economy.
+The above sharp decline in 2009 quarters is a clear indication that this is a sustained recession (Depression) that we have entered, especially seeing that the decline has mostly been in manufacturing, which is critical to a healthy economy.
+As can be seen, exports as a percent of GDP has dropped dramatically the past year, with no improvement, despite the better GDP figures.